munenepeter/dev-chungu/README.md

 # dev-chungu
-A repo for the chungu devs
+A repo for the chungu dev